rhlmshr/TV-Series-Status-Email-Notifier/README.md

 Sample input:
 ```
 Email Address: 'abc@xyz.in'
-TV Series: friends, suits, gotham
+TV Series: friends, gotham, big bang theory, game of thrones
 ```
 Mail Format:
 ```
-Tv series name: Suits
+Tv series name: Friends
-Status: The show is running but airing date is not determined
+Status: The show has finished streaming all its episodes.

 Tv series name: Gotham
 Status: The next episode airs on 2019-03-15

+Tv series name: The Big Bang Theory
+Status: The next episode airs on 2018-10-18

+Tv series name: Game of Thrones
+Status: The show is running but airing date is not determined
 ```
 ### Video Demo
 You can also watch the live demo [here](https://youtu.be/Umf1EAWUsZA).